Yamini2001/DSA-Questions/README.md

 182.  **LargestPerimeterTriangle.java**: Given an integer array nums, return the largest perimeter of a triangle with a non-zero area, formed from three of these lengths.
 183.  **MinimumScoreTriangulation.java**: Return the minimum possible score that you can achieve with some triangulation of the polygon.
 184.  **TriangularSumArray.java**: Return the triangular sum of nums.
+185.  **WaterBottles.java**: Given the two integers numBottles and numExchange, return the maximum number of water bottles you can drink.